dafei-qin/NFR_pytorch/readme.md

     - Buttons:
         - code_idx: input (0-52) the FACS code index to the terminal
         - input/next/random: change the source expression index
-        - iden: change the source identity (Currently we have two from ICT)
+        - iden: change the source identity
     - Sliders:
         - AU scale: Change the intensity of the FACS code specified by *code_idx*
         - scale: Scale uniformly the target mesh
         - x/y/z shift: Shift the target mesh

+### Pre-processed facial animation sequences
+Currently we have two pre-processed facial animation sequences, one from [ICT](https://github.com/ICT-VGL/ICT-FaceKit) and another from [Multiface](https://github.com/facebookresearch/multiface).
+You can swith between them by changing the `dataset` and `data_head` variables in the `config/test.yml` file.

 ### Using your customized data

 You can test with your own mesh as the target.
 This has two requirement: